TeamSPWK/spwk-agtech-task/documents/Task_Details.md

 - `env._module_init(self)`
   - Initialize crop, soil, and site modules for PCSE engine
+  - This function is about module initialization of PCSE engine, so you don't need to worry about it.

 - `env._engine_init(self)`
   - Initialize PCSE engine
   - Call `_module_init`
+  - This function is about module initialization of PCSE engine, so you don't need to worry about it.

 - `env.reset(self)`
   - Reset environment